-We hear celebrities sing, watch their movies, and admire their halos, but what do we really know about them?
+We hear celebrities sing, watch their movies, and admire their halos, but what do we really know about them and their life?
 Reading through the pages of these memoirs you might be surprised by the fears, weaknesses, and joys they’ve experienced.

 If I Knew Then: Finding Wisdom in Failure and Power in Aging